cyberhunters/Malware-Detection-Using-Machine-Learning/README.md

 https://drive.google.com/drive/folders/1s7EC4s_-hP9q5vEhs-3vAubspcZbBADK?usp=sharing

-After downloading the required dataset, following is the sequence of files whose execution will lead to results.
+After downloading the required dataset, following is the sequence of files in the hybrid folder whose execution will lead to results.

 1. "Creating hybrid dataset"